qti3e/waterscript/VM.md

 ## Data Stack with Constant Pool

+A reference to the constant pool is a Uint32.

 | Hex  | Byte Code | Entry Type | Description                                |
 | ---- | --------- | ---------- | ------------------------------------------ |
 | 0x40 | NamedProp | String     | $($[CT])                                   |